 That's what causes interoperability...
 You need to figure out where your fiber is, where your copper is, and OC connections, where your ISP terminations are, any coax rolled out for CCTVs and the like, how many closets there are in each building, where the wiring bundles punch down to etc etc etc...
 Withholding this information is detrimental to your success.

-- How do I make my home server website safe?
+- How do I unblock my laptop from a network?